 Half an hour later, I was lost in the vintage world of DeCourcey’s Arcade, but not before taking a few photos and enjoying the interiors of Cafe Andaluz and Zizzi.
 With its relaxed atmosphere and boutique shops, it is no wonder that Cresswell lane attracts so many tourists, thus ranking between one of the best tourists shopping places in the West End of Glasgow.
 As a student, I can’t afford half of the things they sell in those shops, but this doesn’t make it a less beautiful place for a quiet Sunday afternoon stroll.

-So, these are two of my favourite places in Glasgow’s West End.
+So, these are some of my favourite places in Glasgow’s West End.
 Which are yours?